July a let down for US hedge funds reaping big returns this year

 “The returns were not terribly high in July, but according to our data, 75 percent of all hedge funds that have so far reported a return for July have reported a profit,” said Sol Waksman, president and founder of BarclayHedge.
 “An up month, but not a barn-burner.”

+James Simons’ Renaissance Institutional Equities fund rose only 0.32 percent in July, although the fund is up almost 10 percent for the year.
 Third Point’s Ultra fund, managed by Daniel Loeb, is up 8.98 percent this year, but only crept up 0.2 percent last month.
-James Simons’ Renaissance Institutional Equities fund had better luck last month, rising 1.8 percent.
-The fund was up roughly 10 percent for the year through July 31.

 Other managers posted stronger performance over the period.